-APPLIED ARTS PRACTICUM - 2 credits......C11H07
+APPLIED ARTS PRACTICUM - 2 credits.....
+C11H07

 Prerequisite: Minimum of 2 credits in an Arts, A/V Technology, & Communications program of study.
+Please see Dan Salley for an application.

 The Applied Arts Practicum is a capstone course intended to provide students with the opportunity to apply the skills and knowledge learned in previous Arts, A/V Technology, & Communications courses within a professional, working environment.
 In addition to developing an understanding of the professional and ethical issues encountered by professionals in these careers, students learn to refine their skills in problem solving, research, communication, teamwork, and project management through the completion of a course-long project.